House Democrats conclude Trump impeachment case, warning of potential violence if Republicans refuse to convict

 Cruz consulted briefly with Trump’s defense team after Thursday’s arguments and said it simply needed to make clear Friday that the House managers did not establish that Trump had incited the riot: “It was a horrific criminal attack carried out by violent criminals. . . .
 They have not demonstrated that [Trump’s] conduct satisfied the legal standard of high crimes and misdemeanors.”

-While the first day of House argument on Wednesday highlighted the mortal threat faced by lawmakers themselves, on Thursday the managers took time to highlight the other dangers incurred by the attack — some as tangible as the physical damage to the Capitol, others as lofty as the threat to America’s democratic influence abroad.
+While the first day of House argument on Wednesday highlighted the mortal threat faced by lawmakers themselves, on Thursday the managers took time to highlight the other dangers presented by the attack — some as tangible as the physical damage to the Capitol, others as lofty as the threat to the country’s democratic influence abroad.

 The arguments culminated in several plain-spoken warnings that any outcome other than conviction and disqualification invited further violence, whether by Trump or some future despot.